 If your trip to Yellowstone allows only a few days in the park, don’t try to see it all.
 Plan on seeing just one section of the park, rather than spending all day every day driving from one section to another.
 When planning a trip to Yellowstone, we highly recommend NOT burning yourself out.
 You can only see so many viewpoints, tourist hot spots and wildlife in a day.
 Don’t push yourself to the point where you don’t even get to enjoy it.

 We recommend making a list of your must see places in Yellowstone, choosing a few and spending longer at these rather than running from one thing to another.
 Of course, I am usually the one who is running from one thing to another trying to fit it all in, but trust me, you will find yourself stuck at various viewpoints for much longer than you imagined!
-Plus, taking your time at Yellowstone allows you the opportunity to spot more wildlife and making it much more enjoyable.
+Plus, taking your time at Yellowstone allows you the opportunity to spot more wild animals and making it much more enjoyable.

 Mistake #3: Not Packing the Correct Gear for Yellowstone